dgtlrst/csp-client/README.md

 option(CSP_USE_RTABLE "Use routing table" ON)
 ```

-alternatively, pass these in from the project's CMakeLists.txt itself
+alternatively, pass these in from the project's CMakeLists.txt itself.
+Note that this can be already done.
+Attempt to build first, and only if you have issues, refer to the CMakeLists.txt file.